android/socialite/README.md

 -   `app/`: Contains the main Android application code.
     -   `src/main/`: Source code and resources for the main application.
         -   `java/`: Kotlin/Java source files.
             -   `com/google/android/samples/socialite/`: The main package for the application.
+See the [README](app/src/main/java/com/google/android/samples/socialite/README.md) for more details.
                 -   `data/`: Data sources, repositories, and related logic.
+See the [README](app/src/main/java/com/google/android/samples/socialite/data/README.md) for more details.
                 -   `model/`: Data models and entities.
+See the [README](app/src/main/java/com/google/android/samples/socialite/model/README.md) for more details.
                 -   `ui/`: UI components, screens, and view models.
+See the [README](app/src/main/java/com/google/android/samples/socialite/ui/README.md) for more details.
                     -   `camera/`: Code related to the in-app camera feature.
+See the [README](app/src/main/java/com/google/android/samples/socialite/ui/camera/README.md) for more details.
                     -   `chat/`: Code for the chat list and individual chat screens.
+See the [README](app/src/main/java/com/google/android/samples/socialite/ui/chat/README.md) for more details.
                     -   `settings/`: Code for the settings screen.
+See the [README](app/src/main/java/com/google/android/samples/socialite/ui/home/settings/README.md) for more details.
                     -   `timeline/`: Code for the timeline screen.
+See the [README](app/src/main/java/com/google/android/samples/socialite/ui/home/timeline/README.md) for more details.
                     -   `videoedit/`: Code for the video editing screen.
-                -   `util/`: Utility classes and helper functions.
+See the [README](app/src/main/java/com/google/android/samples/socialite/ui/videoedit/README.md) for more details.
         -   `res/`: Application resources (layouts, drawables, values, etc.).
         -   `assets/`: Static assets like images and shaders.
     -   `build.gradle.kts`: Gradle build file for the app module.